Tutorial: Migrate PostgreSQL to Azure DB for PostgreSQL online using DMS via the Azure portal

 psql -h mypgserver-20170401.postgres.database.azure.com -U postgres -d dvdrental citus < dvdrentalSchema.sql

-Sign in to the Azure portal, select All services, and then select Subscriptions.
+Sign in to the Azure portal.
+Search for and select Subscriptions.

 Select the subscription in which you want to create the instance of Azure Database Migration Service, and then select Resource providers.

-Search for migration, and then to the right of Microsoft.DataMigration, select Register.
+Search for migration, and then select Register for Microsoft.DataMigration.

 Create a DMS instance